Seeing through our child's eyes...

-...and, in that reflection, not react, recoil or shut down, but feel compassion, empathy, patience and respect for their children because they have learned to feel it for themselves.
+...and, in that reflection, we have a choice to not react, recoil or shut down, but to feel compassion, curiosity, tenderness, and respect for our children because they have learned to feel it for themselves.
+Because we need to feel it for ourselves, too.

 This is the heart of vulnerability.

 When we bury our own, we struggle with our child's helplessness, needs and dependency because they feel so distressing, uncomfortable, and threatening.
+This is the heart of healing.
 When we can heal our own wounds, make sense of our own stories and cultivate our own self-compassion, we can tolerate even welcome our own vulnerable feelings, and, because of that, we can embrace our children's needs as authentic, present, human and a rich and powerful source of information about who they (and we) are in this precious snapshot of time.

 We learn to approach, not avoid.
 We learn to glean the lessons in our journey through the bumps in the road, the places that frighten and test us, the inevitable conflicts and crossed wires that will call up our defenses again and again (and teach our children the same) until we get curious about what we're trying to protect, prevent or avoid.
 We embrace our fears as signals, flares on the road, marking our growth and telling us where the fire is burning.